dhbalaji/docusauras-dhbalaji-blog/blog/How-chrome-lite-version-works-and-how-it-impacts-your-page-app.md

 ## How to know more about "Chrome lite mode"?

 You should google for "Google data compression proxy".
-A detailed article can be found at <https://research.google/pubs/pub43447/> but the article is outdated.
+A detailed article can be found at <a href="https://research.google/pubs/pub43447/">Google research</a> but the article is outdated.